Surviving the Holidays

 Grounding:

-Individuals who have suffered trauma can sometimes find themselves in overwhelming situations.
-Everyone gets stressed and overwhelmed, but it’s important to have one or two techniques to help ground yourself and return to a more stable state.
-This brochure covers grounding techniques such as triangle breathing and the 5-4-3-2-1 method.
-It also explores when to use them and helps identify early signs of stressful environments before you become overwhelmed.
+Individuals who have experienced trauma may find themselves in overwhelming situations.
+Everyone can feel stressed and overwhelmed, and it’s important to have one or two techniques to help ground yourself and return to a more stable state.
+This brochure covers various grounding techniques, explores when to use them, and helps identify early signs of stressful environments before you become overwhelmed.

 Click below to learn more.

-This document covers the basics of consent such as how to ask and when it’s most important to ask.
-Our lives are based on consent, however this document focuses more on the sexual version of consent.
-Read carefully and stay informed on consent and how to stay safe.
-Remember: The absence of a “no” does not mean “yes”.
+This brochure covers the basics of consent such as what consent means, how to ask for it, and when it’s important to ask for it.
+Though our lives are based on consent, this brochure focus on consent in a sexual relationship.
+Remember, The absence of a “no” does not mean “yes”.

 Click below to learn more.